Tart Cherry Juice for Cycling Recovery — Does the Science Back It Up?

 What the Studies Actually Found

-The most-cited work in this area comes out of a 2010 study published in the Scandinavian Journal of Medicine and Science in Sports by Howatson and colleagues.
-They recruited 20 trained male athletes and had them run a marathon — not exactly cycling, but the muscle damage protocol is comparable to a long hard ride or a stage race effort.
-The group drinking tart cherry juice showed significantly lower markers of muscle damage (creatine kinase and inflammation markers) compared to the placebo group.
+The anchor study here — Howatson and colleagues, published in the Scandinavian Journal of Medicine and Science in Sports in 2010 — recruited 20 trained male athletes and ran them through a marathon protocol.
+Not cycling, fine.
+But muscle damage from a hard marathon effort maps reasonably well onto what happens during a long road stage or a four-day omnium.
+The tart cherry juice group came out with significantly lower creatine kinase levels and inflammatory markers.
 They also recovered isometric strength faster.
-Sample size was small.
+Small sample.
 Worth noting.
-But the effect size was real.
+But the effect size was real enough to keep reading.

-A second study worth knowing — Bell and colleagues, 2014, published in the European Journal of Sport Science — looked at cycling specifically.
-Sixteen trained cyclists completed a simulated race followed by a series of sprint tests.
-The cherry juice group maintained better power output in the sprints and reported lower perceived muscle soreness.
-Sixteen people is not a massive trial.
-But these were trained cyclists, not recreational participants, which makes the findings more applicable to most people reading this.
+Bell and colleagues in 2014, writing in the European Journal of Sport Science, looked at actual cyclists — 16 of them, trained, not weekend warriors.
+They ran a simulated race, then hit sprint tests afterward.
+The cherry group held better power output and reported lower perceived soreness.
+Sixteen people is not a landmark trial.
+But these were competitive cyclists, which makes the findings more relevant to most people clicking on an article like this one.

-The consistent thread across these studies is the anthocyanin content in Montmorency tart cherries specifically.
-These are not the sweet Bing cherries you eat in summer.
-Montmorency cherries have a meaningfully higher concentration of these polyphenolic compounds, and that distinction matters when you’re buying.
+The consistent thread across all three studies is the anthocyanin concentration in Montmorency tart cherries specifically.
+These are not — I cannot stress this enough — the sweet Bing cherries you eat off the stem in July.
+Montmorency cherries have meaningfully higher polyphenolic content, and that distinction matters enormously when you’re standing in a grocery aisle trying to figure out what to buy.

 How Much to Drink and When

-Probably should have opened with this section, honestly — because the dosing question is where most cyclists get it wrong, and the actual protocol is more specific than “just drink some cherry juice.”
+Here’s the part worth saying first.
+Because dosing is where most cyclists quietly get it wrong, and the protocol is more specific than “drink some cherry juice after your ride.”

-The dosage that shows up consistently across the research is 8 to 12 ounces of tart cherry juice twice daily, or the equivalent in concentrate form.
-If you’re using a concentrate — which I’ll get into below — that typically means about 1 ounce of concentrate diluted in water, twice a day.
-That 1-ounce serving of concentrate is equivalent to roughly 60 to 80 whole tart cherries.
-It’s a meaningful dose of those active compounds, not trace amounts.
+What shows up consistently across the research: 8 to 12 ounces of tart cherry juice twice daily, or the equivalent in concentrate.
+If you’re using concentrate — and you probably should be, more on that below — that’s roughly 1 ounce diluted in water, twice a day.
+One ounce of good concentrate equals somewhere around 60 to 80 whole tart cherries.
+You’re getting a meaningful dose of those active compounds.
+Not trace amounts.
+Not homeopathy.

 Timing Around Hard Efforts

-Start four to five days before a target event.
-Race day minus four is your start date.
-Continue through the event and for two days after.
-This loading window is important.
-You’re not taking a pill an hour before and expecting results — the anthocyanins need time to build up and do their job at the cellular level.
-The studies that showed the strongest results used this multi-day protocol, not single-dose supplementation.
+Start four to five days before your target event.
+Race day minus four is your anchor date.
+Keep going through the event itself and for two days after.
+This loading window matters — the anthocyanins need time to accumulate and actually do something useful at the cellular level.
+The studies showing the strongest effects used multi-day protocols, not single pre-race doses.
+Avoid the path I took — I treated it like a recovery drink and skipped the morning serving for weeks, essentially following half a protocol and wondering why results felt inconsistent.

 Calories and Sugar — A Real Consideration

-A 12-ounce serving of tart cherry juice runs about 160 to 180 calories and 30-plus grams of sugar.
-For cyclists managing body composition through a season, that adds up.
-Concentrate largely solves this problem — a 1-ounce serving is around 70 calories and gives you the same active compound load.
-If you’re in a weight-conscious training block, concentrate is the smarter format.
+A 12-ounce glass of tart cherry juice runs 160 to 180 calories and 30-plus grams of sugar.
+For cyclists managing weight through a competitive season, that math adds up fast.
+Concentrate largely solves this — a 1-ounce serving sits around 70 calories and delivers the same anthocyanin load.
+If you’re in a weight-conscious training block, concentrate is almost certainly the smarter format.

 Tart Cherry vs Other Recovery Supplements

 Most cyclists are already running some version of a recovery stack.
 Protein shake after rides.
-Maybe BCAAs or an electrolyte product.
-Some people are doing turmeric or curcumin for inflammation.
-Where does cherry juice actually fit?
+Maybe electrolytes, maybe BCAAs, maybe a turmeric capsule someone on the team swears by.
+Where does cherry juice actually fit into that?

-Protein — specifically whey or a quality plant blend at 20 to 40 grams post-ride — addresses muscle protein synthesis.
-Cherry juice doesn’t do that.
-These two things are not in competition.
-They’re doing different jobs.
+Protein — whey or a solid plant blend, 20 to 40 grams post-ride — handles muscle protein synthesis.
+Cherry juice doesn’t touch that.
+These two things aren’t competing — they’re doing entirely different jobs.
 Take both.

-BCAAs are genuinely contested in the research at this point.
-The benefit for athletes already eating adequate protein is marginal at best.
-Cherry juice has stronger study support for recovery-specific outcomes than BCAAs do for most cyclists eating a real diet.
+BCAAs are genuinely contested territory right now.
+The recovery benefit for athletes already eating adequate protein is marginal at best — arguably non-existent.
+Cherry juice has better study support for recovery-specific outcomes than BCAAs do for most cyclists eating real food.

-Turmeric and curcumin — this one is closer competition.
+Turmeric and curcumin are the closest competition.
 The anti-inflammatory mechanism is similar in theory.
-The problem with curcumin is bioavailability.
-Without a fat source or piperine (black pepper extract), your body absorbs very little of it.
-Products that solve this — like Theracurmin or Meriva formulations — cost significantly more per serving than cherry juice.
-For the money, cherry juice wins on both evidence quality and cost.
+But what is curcumin, really?
+In essence, it’s a polyphenol — but it’s much more complicated than that.
+The problem is bioavailability.
+Without fat or piperine, your body absorbs almost none of it.
+Products that actually solve this — Theracurmin, Meriva formulations — cost significantly more per serving than cherry juice does.
+For the money, cherry juice wins on both evidence quality and cost-per-serving.

-Magnesium glycinate for sleep and muscle cramps is complementary, not competing.
+Magnesium glycinate for sleep and cramping is complementary, not competing.
 Omega-3s for chronic inflammation are a longer-game supplement that stacks fine alongside cherry juice.
-Think of cherry juice as your acute recovery tool — the thing you reach for in the hard training blocks and around events, not necessarily a 365-day-a-year supplement.
+Think of tart cherry as your acute recovery tool — the thing you reach for during hard training blocks and target event windows, not necessarily a 365-day commitment.

 Practical Buying Guide

-Frustrated by bottles labeled “cherry juice” that turned out to be apple juice with a few cherries in them, I started reading labels more carefully.
-The key phrase to look for is Montmorency tart cherry.
-Not “cherry juice blend,” not “dark cherry,” not a vague fruit medley.
+Frustrated by bottles labeled “cherry juice” that turned out to be mostly apple juice with a cherry on the label — literally — I started reading ingredient lists more carefully.
+The key phrase to hunt for: Montmorency tart cherry.
+Not “cherry juice blend.”
+Not “dark cherry.”
+Not “mixed berry.”
 Montmorency.
-That’s the cultivar with the anthocyanin concentration the studies are based on.
+That’s the specific cultivar with the anthocyanin concentration the studies are actually based on.

 Concentrate vs Juice — Which to Buy

-Cheribundi Tart Cherry Juice Concentrate is probably the most widely available option in the US.
-You’ll find it at Whole Foods and often at Costco seasonally.
-A 32-ounce bottle runs around $18 to $22 depending on retailer, which works out to roughly $1.10 to $1.40 per serving.
-That’s well under the cost of a single serving of most protein powders or BCAA products.
+Cheribundi Tart Cherry Juice Concentrate is probably the most widely available option in the US right now.
+Whole Foods carries it reliably; Costco gets it seasonally.
+A 32-ounce bottle runs $18 to $22 depending on retailer — roughly $1.10 to $1.40 per serving.
+That’s less than a single serving of most protein powders.

-Lakewood Organic Pure Tart Cherry Juice is a whole-juice option at about $9 to $12 for a 32-ounce bottle.
-The calorie load is higher if you’re drinking 8 to 12 ounces twice daily, but the taste is better for people who find concentrate too intense even when diluted.
+Lakewood Organic Pure Tart Cherry Juice is a whole-juice option at around $9 to $12 for 32 ounces.
+The calorie load is higher if you’re doing 8 to 12 ounces twice daily, but apparently the taste is significantly better for people who find concentrate too sharp even when diluted.

-FruitFast Montmorency Tart Cherry Concentrate — sometimes sold under the label Dynamic Health — comes in 16-ounce and 32-ounce bottles and is common on Amazon.
-Comparable price point to Cheribundi, slightly less consistent availability.
+FruitFast Montmorency Tart Cherry Concentrate — sometimes labeled Dynamic Health, same product — comes in 16-ounce and 32-ounce bottles and is consistently available on Amazon.
+Price is comparable to Cheribundi, availability is slightly spottier depending on when you’re ordering.

 What to Avoid

-Generic store-brand “cherry juice” is usually a blended product with minimal Montmorency content.
+Generic store-brand “cherry juice” is usually a blended product — minimal Montmorency content, padded with apple or grape juice.
 Check the ingredient list.
-If it says “cherry juice from concentrate” without specifying Montmorency, or if there are other juices listed ahead of cherry, pass on it.
-You’re not going to get the study-level anthocyanin dose from a blended product.
+If it says “cherry juice from concentrate” without specifying Montmorency, or if other juices appear ahead of cherry in the ingredients, put it back.
+You won’t hit the study-level anthocyanin dose from a blended product.
+You’ll just be drinking juice.

-Capsule supplements are available and some people prefer them.
-The evidence base is thinner for capsule forms versus juice or concentrate, and you lose some of the hydration benefit that’s genuinely useful during heavy training.
-I’ve not seen a compelling reason to choose capsules over concentrate for most cyclists.
+Capsule supplements exist and some people prefer them — the evidence base is thinner for capsule forms versus juice or concentrate, and you lose any hydration benefit that’s genuinely useful during heavy training weeks.
+I haven’t seen a compelling reason to choose capsules over concentrate for most cyclists.
+First, you should try concentrate at the full dose — at least if you want results that actually resemble what the studies found.

-The bottom line on tart cherry juice is this: the studies are small, they’re not all in cyclists, and it’s not going to replace sleep, training load management, or adequate nutrition.
-But for an investment of around $1.25 per day around your hard blocks and target events, the evidence is good enough that I’m not going to ride without it.
+This new category of food-based recovery supplements took off several years ago and has eventually evolved into the crowded, confusing market that cyclists know and navigate today.
+The bottom line on tart cherry specifically: the studies are small, they’re not all in cyclists, and nothing here replaces sleep, smart training load management, or eating enough.
+But for around $1.25 a day around your hard blocks and target events, the evidence is good enough that I’m not lining up without it.

 Subscribe for Updates